 Autoniq is an appraisal and pricing application.
 A VIN scanner is available with the mobile app, and dealers get instant access to extensive information from 3rd party apps and price guides.
 Autoniq offers some limited market data and access to most of the major auctions.
 Dealers can use this information to make an informed decision and price vehicles more accurately.

-Profit Guide is a tool that offers valuable market insight specific to each vehicle including – sale price, cost and days to sell.
+Profit Guide is a feature that offers valuable market insight specific to each vehicle including – sale price, cost and days to sell.

 Autoniq integrates many 3rd party information sources like – Market Report, NADA, KBB, Black Book, Galves, AutoCheck and CARFAX.

-The tool grants access to the main auction sources – ADESA, Manheim and ServNet.
+The car appraisal app grants access to the main auction sources – ADESA, Manheim and ServNet.

-- The tool is modular and allows users to customize which features to add to their suite.
+- The app is modular and allows users to customize which features to add to their suite.

 - Autoniq’s limited market reports are based on 4,000 dealerships and updated weekly.
 That makes the information less reliable and accurate.